-- travel).
-Passengers shall be offered to purchase it at the airport and on-board. - 2) fill a Declaration Form (attachment 2); - 3) that they will be subjected to medical screening at the airport, including body temperature measurement; - 4) they should arrive at the airport asymptomatic. - 5) wear gloves and mask throughout their travel. - 6) have their attending physician complete the International Air Transport Association Medical Information Form ("MEDIF", or the equivalent form in use by the airline) or discuss the situation with the airline ticketing/reservations staff who will forward the enquiry to appropriate medical staff (applicable to passengers who have medical conditions that may affect their fitness for travelling) . - 7) At the traditional check-in counters, use retractactable stanchions and floor signage in the queuing area to encourage social distancing and consider installation of transparent barriers in front of staff at counter. - Passenger information at airport and in-flight - 1) Passengers should have access to consistent information about screening measures that may be in place at the airport. - 2) When in the airport, information can be given by signage, stands, posters or electronic displays, and by public address.
-A sample text is: - "This airport has COVID -19 screening in place.
+- 2) fill a Declaration Form (attachment 2); - that they will be subjected to medical screening at the airport, including body temperature measurement; - 4) they should arrive at the airport asymptomatic. - 5) wear gloves and mask throughout their travel. - 6) have their attending physician complete the International Air Transport Association Medical Information Form ("MEDIF", or the equivalent form in use by the airline) or discuss the situation with the airline ticketing/reservations staff who will forward the enquiry to appropriate medical staff (applicable to passengers who have medical conditions that may affect their fitness for travelling) . - 7) At the traditional check-in counters , use retractactable stanchions and floor signage in the queuing area to encourage social distancing and consider installation of transparent barriers in front of staff at counter. - ii) Passenger information at airport and in-flight - 1) Passengers should have access to consistent information about screening measures that may be in place at the airport. - When in the airport, information can be given by signage, stands, posters or electronic displays, and by public address.
+A sample text is:

+"This airport has COVID -19 screening in place.
 Passengers that may be suffering from Corona virus infection will not be permitted to board any flight.
-The main symptoms of Corona virus infection are: fever, cough, runny nose, sore throat, abdominal pain, or diarrhoea" The text would be adjusted according to the information to be conveyed". - 3) Increase the awareness about COVID-19 precautions through: Public announcements, and other forms of communication at the airport and in-flight.
+The main symptoms of Corona virus infection are: fever, cough, runny nose, sore throat, abdominal pain, or diarrhoea" The text would be adjusted according to the information to be conveyed".

+3) Increase the awareness about COVID-19 precautions through: Public announcements, and other forms of communication at the airport and in-flight.
 Awareness sessions should be provided in the languages used by persons most frequently travelling through the airport, including English, as well as the State's own language(s).